 February: ‘Salzburg before Amadeus”

 November: “Music for the feast of St Cecilia”.
 This concert would feature Scarlatti’s Missa Sancta Cecilia.
-MW confirmed that by this time CC could afford an ensemble for this concert (approx £1000).
+MW confirmed that by this time CC could hopefully afford an ensemble for this concert (approx £1000).

 2018 Bookmark